TonitoMC/dev-portfolio/README.md

 - **Single Source of Truth for Icons:**
   - All icons are managed via an `iconList` for consistency and easy updates.

+- **Component Documentation with Storybook:**
+  - Components are visually testable in Storybook, making the codebase easy to understand and extend

 ---